 - A big factor in deciding which style of shoe to choose is...
 Do you want to wear them again?
 Ivory satin shoes may be less likely to have a place in your future wardrobe as a Mrs. There is an option to have them dyed in future.
 Or you can choose a sparkly, neutral or colourful pair you'll get tons of wear out of (as well as the wedding day memories).

 - Should you buy your shoes before or after your dress?
-The answer is: It depends and also, it doesn't matter.
+The answer is: It depends (annoying answer).
+And also, it doesn't matter (better answer).
 You'll have bought your shoes or your dress because you love them, so whichever comes first, just make sure you take that into consideration when choosing the corresponding piece.

 - Have a think about your overall look.
 Do you want matching or contrasting shoes to dress?
 If the answer is matching, then be careful as there are many shades of white and ivory.
 Bring a swatch of your fabric if you can.
 If you choose to add some colour, do you want this to be subtle and complementary or a colour pop?
 Think about how your shoes tie with your overall style or colour scheme.
 Also your bouquet.